pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

 Interaction
 -----------

-While MakerVR is designed to be reasonably intuitive, there are a few things that may need explanation before you can use it effectively.
+While |appname| is designed to be reasonably intuitive, there are a few things that may need explanation before you can use it effectively.

 Clicking and Dragging